-A type of savings account that allows you to set aside money on a pre-tax basis to pay for qualified medical expenses.
+A type of savings account that lets you set aside money on a pre-tax basis to pay for qualified medical expenses.
 By using untaxed dollars in a Health Savings Account (HSA) to pay for deductibles, copayments, coinsurance, and some other expenses, you can lower your overall health care costs.

 An HSA can be used only if you have a High Deductible Health Plan (HDHP) — generally any health plan (including a Marketplace plan) with a deductible of at least $1,350 for an individual or $2,700 for a family.
 When you view plans in the Marketplace, you can see if they’re "HSA-eligible."

 For 2017, you can contribute up to $3,400 for self-only HDHP coverage and up to $6,750 for family HDHP coverage.
 HSA funds roll over year to year if you don't spend them.
 An HSA may earn interest, which is not taxable.

 Some health insurance companies offer HSAs for their high deductible plans.
 Check with your company.
 You can also open an HSA through some banks and other financial institutions.